-As a kid, I spent a lot of time in the woods and was fortunate enough to witness all kinds of amazing things in nature.
-One day while exploring a wooded fencerow along the edge of a corn field, I watched a Gray Squirrel emerge from the field carrying a corn cob in its mouth.
-It then scampered up the tree right next to me, found a nice perch on a branch, and started munching on the corn, holding the cob at both ends, just like we would do.
+I spent a lot of time in the woods as a kid and was fortunate enough to witness all kinds of amazing things in nature.
+One day while exploring a stream corridor along the edge of a corn field, I watched a gray squirrel emerge from the field carrying a corn cob in its mouth.
+It then scampered up the tree right next to me, found a nice perch on a branch, and started munching on the corn.
+A squirrel eating corn on the cob.
 I thought to myself, I will never see that again.
 I really wish I had a camera right now.
 That was the moment I decided to start photographing wildlife.

 Later in life, I fell in love with watching birds and learning about their biology and all the fascinating things they do throughout their lives, and they have since become the subject of most of my study and photography.